Virgil-Derek/Milestone-Project-One-Bandpage-EdgarMorris/README.md

 Welcome!

 This page is all about building an image for a potential, yet up to ths point non existing band.
-The band should resolve around one main figure to be the poster boy and at the same time keep a veil of mystery about the character behind it.